Quality work for staff

 The Finnish Education Evaluation Centre, FINEEC, evaluated the Quality Management System of the University of Eastern Finland on 13–15 December 2016.
 The audit was an international audit, which means that the audit team had also foreign quality experts as members, and that the language of the audit was English.
 In the audit, the university's staff members, students and representatives of stakeholders were interviewed on a broad basis.

-Further information about the audit is available on the website of the FINEEC audit, which can be accessed, for example, via the intranet by clicking on the FINEEC audit banner.
+Further information about the audit is available on the website of the FINEEC audit 2016, which can be accessed from these quality websites.